 The new thing that’s coming in though is 240Hertz.
-And that’s sort of what prompted me this topic.
+And that’s sort of what prompted me on this topic.
 I booted up some counter-strike and I can’t really feel a difference, I can’t see a difference.
 It’s a lot more expensive and I really do question whether it’s worth it at all to anybody.

-Now there will be some people say, in some of the articles or research says that there is a noticeable difference between 120Hz or 144Hz or 240Hz.
-And I agree that some people may think that, and some people may find and feel an improvement between 120, 144 and 240Hz.
+Now there will be some people who say, in some of the articles or research says that there is a noticeable difference between 120Hz or 144Hz or 240Hz.
+And I agree that some people may think that, and some people may find and feel an improvement between 120, 144, and 240Hz.

 My argument is simply that at the moment it’s so difficult to if you’re paying a lot of money for one of these high-end monitors and they’re going to be TN panels.
 I don’t see that as worth it unless you’re only into eSports.

 Framerate matters a lot, but people get a little bit confused because it’s not all about framerate.
 It’s about smoothness and responsiveness.
 And ultimately the two things while they’re related they’re not the same thing.